mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![install error](/img/wifi/install_error.png){: .center-block :}

 This can be fixed from BIOS.
 Restart your PC and press the BIOS key.
-It can be `F1`, `F2` or any other key.
-In my case it was `Delete` button.
+It can be `F1`, `F2`, or any other key.
+In my case, it was the `Delete` button.
 Sometimes it is mentioned during the restart process which key needs to be pressed.
 If not, check your Laptop/Desktop's manufacturer website/user manual.
 Once I got into the BIOS I went to the **Advanced->CPU Configuration**.

 ![install error](/img/wifi/error1.png){: .center-block :}

-Find `Intel Virtualization Technology` option.
+Find the `Intel Virtualization Technology` option.
 If it is *disabled*, enable it.

 ![install error](/img/wifi/error2.png){: .center-block :}
 ![install error](/img/wifi/error3.png){: .center-block :}

 Now let's get back to VMware Player again and click `Play virtual machine` to start the Ubuntu installation process.
-During installation if VMware asked for an update, download and install it.
+During installation, if VMware asked for an update, download and install it.

 ![vmware update](/img/wifi/vm_update.png){: .center-block :}
 ![vmware update](/img/wifi/vm_update1.png){: .center-block :}

 Once the installation is finished login with your credential.
 Go through the initial setups or skip it.
-If it asks to install update, go for it.
+If it asks to install the update, go for it.

 ![ubuntu](/img/wifi/ubuntu1.png){: .center-block :}
 ![ubuntu](/img/wifi/ubuntu2.png){: .center-block :}
 ![ubuntu](/img/wifi/ubuntu3.png){: .center-block :}
 ![ubuntu](/img/wifi/ubuntu4.png){: .center-block :}

-And this concludes the installation and the first part of our tutorial.
+And this concludes the installation and the first part of this tutorial.